Skip to content

 Wormhole's cross-chain messaging allows smart contracts to interact seamlessly across multiple blockchains.
 This enables developers to build decentralized applications that leverage the strengths of different networks, whether it's Avalanche, Celo, Ethereum, or beyond.
 In this tutorial, we'll explore using Wormhole's Solidity SDK to create cross-chain contracts to send and receive messages across chains.

 Wormhole's messaging infrastructure simplifies data transmission, event triggering, and transaction initiation across blockchains.
 In this tutorial, we'll guide you through a simple yet powerful hands-on demonstration that showcases this practical capability.
-We'll deploy contracts on two TestNets—Avalanche Fuji and Celo Alfajores—and send messages from one chain to another.
+We'll deploy contracts on two Testnets—Avalanche Fuji and Celo Alfajores—and send messages from one chain to another.
 This tutorial is perfect for those new to cross-chain development and seeking hands-on experience with Wormhole's powerful toolkit.

 By the end of this tutorial, you will have not only built a fully functioning cross-chain message sender and receiver using Solidity but also developed a comprehensive understanding of how to interact with the Wormhole relayer, manage cross-chain costs, and ensure your smart contracts are configured correctly on both source and target chains.